ndd21/PHYS281/docs/demo-error-checking.md

 ### Index errors

-For array-like objects, e.g., lists, trying to access an element that is outside its range it will raise an [`IndexError`](https://docs.python.org/3/library/exceptions.html#IndexError):
+For array-like objects, e.g., lists, trying to access an element that is outside its range will raise an [`IndexError`](https://docs.python.org/3/library/exceptions.html#IndexError):

 ```python hl_lines="5"